Noise-Aware Training of Neuromorphic Dynamic Device Networks: Supplementary Information

 However, we noticed that such a formulation can lead the training process to undesirable local minima because of mode collapses, i.e. the tendency of the network to only capture specific statistical properties of the data, or oscillations in the performance.
 Denoting with $\mathbf{d}^{(i)}$ the activities of the i-th layer of the discriminator, we reformulated the minimisation process of the generator in a contrastive learning fashion with the new cost function

 where $\langle \cdot \rangle$ and $\sigma( \cdot )$ are the average and standard deviation computed over the minibatch considered.
 We observed that this formulation led to slower convergence time of the algorithm but to improved solutions.
 Finally, while the sets of parameters of a neural-SDE have been previously trained simultaneously via the discriminator, we found it necessary to improve our control over the solution.
 Optimisation of GANs can indeed require intensive fine-tuning \cite{saxena2021generative} because of non-converging behaviours and mode-collapse difficulties.
 To partially circumvent these problems, we pre-trained the deterministic component of the neural-SDE, i.e. the ODE part, with a mean-squared error function.
 In such a way, the network is already capable of capturing the average behaviour of the dynamics when we start the optimisation through the discriminator.
 Of course, this can introduce a trade-off on when to stop the deterministic training for all those cases where noise can dramatically affect the average system evolution.
 For instance, if a dynamic system can exhibit bifurcations, it is challenging to optimise the deterministic component, which might interpolate among the different possible trajectories after bifurcation.
 However, we found that this apparent complexity can be circumvented by augmenting the input to the model including more delayed activities (increasing $\rm{N}_{delay}$) and that pretraining the neural-ODE would still be less tedious than fine-tuning the parameters for end to end optimisation of the neural-SDE through the discriminator.
 It is finally important to notice that optimisation of the N-DE models has been achieved by backpropagating through the numerical method as in previous neural-SDE formulations\cite{kidger2021neural}.
-In the context of capturing device dynamics, we also advise adopting statistical metrics computed on an appropriately prepared validation set to control and stop the optimisation of the neural-SDE.
-In particular, we generated trajectories of responses of the considered device when subjected to repetitions of the same (approximately the same) external signal.
-We repeated then this process for multiple signals, and computed metrics evaluating the discrepancy between the average, variance, and autocovariance structure between the generated and physical device responses.
-We then chose the model across training that corresponds to the lowest error, computed simply by summing across the different metrics.
-The result of this procedure permitted a high degree of control over the solution.